rizkazn/Blanja-Front-End/README.md

   <img src="https://res.cloudinary.com/rizkazn/image/upload/v1631591188/Capture3_lnukhm.png" width="700px" alt="Logo.jpg" />
 </p>

-Blanja web is an e-commerce platform, the features are similar to other e-commerce services such as register new user (whether as seller/customer) and login with it.
+Blanja web is an e-commerce platform, the features are similar to any other e-commerce services such as register new user (whether as seller/customer) and login with it.
 As a seller  you can add, delete and update the items you want to sell.
 As a customer you can buy some products, checkout the products, search and filter products what you've looking for.
-Built with React.Js on the Frontend, Node.Js and Express.Js on the Backend.
+Built with React.Js on the Frontend, Node.Js and Express.Js on the Back end.

 <p align="center">
    <strong>Explore the docs »</strong>